dtcenter/METplus/docs/Users_Guide/glossary.rst

      .. warning:: **DEPRECATED:** Please use :term:`MODEL<n>_STAT_ANALYSIS_OUT_STAT_TEMPLATE` instead.

    MODEL<n>_STAT_ANALYSIS_OUT_STAT_TEMPLATE
      Specify the template to use for the stat_analysis out_stat file.
 A user customized template to use for the out_stat file.
 If left blank and a out_stat file is requested, a default version will be used.
-This is optional in the METplus configuration file for running with LOOP_ORDER = times.
+This is optional in the METplus configuration file for running with :term:`LOOP_ORDER` = times.

      | *Used by:*  StatAnalysis
      | *Family:*  [filename_templates]